nedap/business-insight-api-samples-java/bi_server_authorization_code_example/README.md

 # business-insight-api-samples-java

-This is an example of an application written in java that authorises an user through the the authorization code flow.
+This is an example of an application written in Java that authorises to access the data from an user through [OAuth's](https://developer.nedap-bi.com/oauth/) [authorization code](https://developer.nedap-bi.com/oauth/grants/authorization_code) flow.
 The sample application acts as an client, that communicates with the authorization server at nedap-bi.com.
 For this example the OAuth2 library com.google.api-client is used.